Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 14
+Day - 12

-How Flexbox's flex-basis and wrapping work together

-1. Paired flex-basis with wrap, Learned about how it manages the extra space & wraps the content if required.
+Cross browser suport, Auto prefixer

+Learned about cross browser support & how it can affect our CSS if not taken in consideration.
+Also, implemented a Aut Prefixer with the help of gulp which watches our CSS files as we change them and generates a new file with Auto prefixed CSS

+1. Created a Auto prefixer with Gulp